ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_okms_vm-encrypt/guide.en-gb.md

 > [!primary]
 >
 > This feature is available in beta version.
-This guide may be incomplete, and will be updated during this period.
 >

 ## Objective